rajgoel/course-scientific-programming/01-lecture/slides.md

 ---

-## Main languagem
+## Main course language

-The main language used in this course is the **Julia** language because it provides a reasonable tradeoff between ease of learning, performance, and ecosystem.
+The main language used in this course is the **Julia** language, because it provides a reasonable trade-off between ease of learning, performance, and ecosystem.

 > [!NOTE]
 > Where appropriate examples in **C++** and **Python** are given to show how they compare to **Julia**.